SAP-samples/btp-events-to-business-actions-framework/documentation/Integration-With-Azure-IoT/README.md

 In this event-driven scenario, based on the real-time status of the IoT Devices, actionable events are sent to SAP BTP to decide on the critical business actions to be taken in the SAP Enterprise Business systems based on business rules defined in the system.

-Inbound to SAP S/4HANA

-In this scenario, Azure IoT Events are sent to SAP Advanced Event Mesh using the Data Export functionality in Azure IoT Central Application.
-The Node.js extension application subscribes to the SAP Advanced Event Mesh queue and executes the action that is required to be taken based on the event details.
-In this case, SAP Advanced Event Mesh is used.
-SAP Event Mesh can also be leveraged for integration.
-The choice of the eventing service can be based on the scenario and volume of events to be handled.
+In this scenario, Microsoft Azure IoT Events are sent to SAP Integration Suite, advanced event mesh using the Data Export functionality in Azure IoT Central Application.
+The Node.js extension application subscribes to the SAP Integration Suite, advanced event mesh queue and executes the action that is required to be taken based on the event details.

 ## Table of Contents